 Churches in the south often kept records of their local associations.
 Each association was different.
-I have remarkable luck microfilmed records of the Mulberry Baptist Association. association was located in an area (Hancock County, TN) that has extremely poor official records because the courthouse burned the third time in 1936.
+I have had remarkable luck the in microfilmed records of the Mulberry Gap Baptist Association.
+This association was located in an area (Hancock County, TN) that has extremely poor official records because the courthouse burned the third time in 1936.
 Due to its isolated and mountainous location, county officials often didn't keep vital records as carefully as more urban areas that had more doctors.
-(To make it even difficult. there was continually published newspaper in the area.)
+(To make it even difficult. there was more no continually published newspaper in the area.)
 I will give just a few examples of the kinds of information that make searching for these records valuable.